-So now the question is, does the claim the one's action is determined by one's upbringing preclude the sort of practical thinking that Korsgaard insists depends upon the idea of freedom?
+So now the question is, does the claim that one's action is determined by one's upbringing preclude the sort of practical thinking that Korsgaard insists depends upon the idea of freedom?
 It would preclude this thinking if one's upbringing were taken as a sufficient cause of one's action.
 But even from the theoretical standpoint, no particular cause is fully sufficient to explain its effect, for two reasons.
 First, every cause itself has a prior cause (in time), so whenever a cause is posited as an explanation for the necessity of an effect, one can still ask what made that cause itself necessary.
-Second (and more importantly), every cause brings about its effect by virtue of an underlying law or causal power, and one can always ask why that causal law or power must be the way that it is.12 O'Neill helpfully summarizes this limit of theoretical explanation:
+Second (and more importantly), every cause brings about its effect by virtue of an underlying law or causal power, and one can always ask why that causal law or power must be as it is.12 O'Neill helpfully summarizes this limit of theoretical explanation:

-The important limitation is that all naturalistic explanations - even the most impressive explanations of some future neuroscience - are conditional explanations . . .
+The important limitation is that all naturalistic explanations-even the most impressive explanations of some future neuroscience-are conditional explanations....
 In a certain sense they are incomplete, for they can never explain that any natural law should take the form that it does.
 Even the most exhausting investigation cannot be exhaustive.
 Any explanations offered in terms of events and their effects is incomplete because it presupposes an account of the form of certain principles.
 Putting this in an old-fashioned way we might say that explanations under the heading of efficient causality presuppose explanations under the heading of formal causality.
-(O'Neill 1989: 68)
+(O'Neill 1989, p.
+68)

-This theoretical limit on causal explanation provides sufficient room for practical deliberation.
-In practical deliberation, one can take into account "defective education, bad company, in part also in the viciousness of a natural disposition insensitive to shame" (A554/B582).
+This theoretical limit on causal explanation provides room for practical deliberation.
+In practical deliberation, one can take into account "defective education, bad company, in part also . . . the viciousness of a natural disposition insensitive to shame" (A554/B582).
 One might reason, for instance, that telling the lie is not as bad for oneself as for another, since one has, after all, such a bad natural disposition, and people with dispositions like that tells lies; that's just what they do.
 But in the context of deliberation, these judgments are merely potential reasons for action.
 One must still decide whether to give one's natural disposition the weight that it typically has.
 One must decide whether these influences will have the causal power over oneself that they have been observed to have.
-And here, one cannot say, "well, it has to have that causal power over me."
+And here, one cannot say, "well, it has to have that causal power over me," or rather, if one does say this, the "has to" will be a purely practical one, a decision about what one values, and not a decision "forced by the facts."
+One's deliberation would find no room for freedom only if one had either an exhaustive theoretical explanation of a particular act or a theoretical basis for claiming that there is such an exhaustive explanation available, though one does not (yet) have it.
+But at the level of first-order judgments, one lacks exhaustive theoretical explanations, and the second-order commitment to such explanations need not, and indeed should not, matter from a practical standpoint.

-12 Here (and throughout this paper), I use the term "cause" in the broadly Humean sense that Eric Watkins has recently claimed is inappropriate in interpreting Kant (see Watkins 384).
-For a brief response to Watkins, cf. Frierson "Empirical Account," p.
+12 Here (and throughout this paper), I use the term "cause" in a broadly Humean sense that Eric Watkins has recently claimed is inappropriate in interpreting Kant (see Watkins 2005, p.
+384).
+For my response to Watkins, see Frierson 2006, p.
 7, n.
 16.